-HIGHLY CONFIDENTIAL SUBJECT TO FRE 408 AND ALL SIMILAR RULES Backstop Parties c.
-The Backstop Parties will exercise the Backstop Parties Direct Investment Rights to subscribe and acquire for cash at Plan value their pro rata portion of the Reorganized Shares corresponding to those rights. d.
-Remaining Shareholders i.
-All shareholders as of the Record Date who are not Facilitating Shareholders (the "Remaining Shareholders") will have the ability to subscribe and acquire for cash at Plan value Reorganized Shares corresponding to their preemptive rights (the "Remaining Shareholder Rights"). ii.
-The cash proceeds generated by the exercise of Remaining Shareholder Rights will be paid to unsecured creditors on a pro rata basis as consideration for allowed unsecured claims under the Plan, based on Plan recoveries. iii.
+The Backstop Parties will exercise the Backstop Parties Direct Investment Rights to subscribe and acquire for cash at Plan value their pro rata portion of the Reorganized Shares corresponding to those rights.

+- i.
+All shareholders as of the Record Date who are not Facilitating Shareholders (the "Remaining Shareholders") will have the ability to subscribe and acquire for cash at Plan value Reorganized Shares corresponding to their preemptive rights (the "Remaining Shareholder Rights"). - ii.
+The cash proceeds generated by the exercise of Remaining Shareholder Rights will be paid to unsecured creditors on a pro rata basis as consideration for allowed unsecured claims under the Plan, based on Plan recoveries. - iii.
 As set out below, unsubscribed Reorganized Shares corresponding to the Remaining Shareholder Rights (the "Plan Recovery Reorganized Shares") will be distributed by LATAM Parent to unsecured creditors on a pro rata basis as consideration for allowed unsecured claims under the Plan, based on Plan recoveries.

-Second Round: Unsecured Rights Offering III.
+III.
+Second Round: Unsecured Rights Offering

+a.
 Following the Preemptive Rights Offering, the Backstopped Reorganized Shares will be offered in a rights offering to all unsecured creditors on a pro-rata basis based on Plan recoveries at the Plan value and on terms and conditions that will not be more beneficial than those of the Preemptive Rights Offering (the "Unsecured Rights Offering"), pursuant to which each unsecured creditor will have the right to subscribe and acquire for cash at Plan value their pro rata portion of Backstopped Reorganized Shares.

 IV.
-Third Round: Unsubscribed Backstopped Reorganized Shares Any Backstopped Reorganized Shares remaining after the a.
-Unsecured Rights Offering will be subscribed and acquired for cash by the Backstop Parties and any other parties interested in acquiring additional shares, as may be agreed by the Backstop Parties, such other parties and the Debtors.
-Use of Proceeds \$[1,813]mm of cash to the balance sheet, such that cash balance at • closing is equal to \$[2,844]mm, an amount sufficient to fund
+Third Round: Unsubscribed Backstopped Reorganized Shares

+a.
+Any Backstopped Reorganized Shares remaining after the Unsecured Rights Offering will be subscribed and acquired for cash by the Backstop Parties and any other parties interested in acquiring additional shares, as may be agreed by the Backstop Parties, such other parties and the Debtors.